 Individuals may also qualify for savings on out-of-pocket costs when they obtain medical care.
 These savings are called "cost-sharing reductions."
 Cost-sharing reductions reduce the amount an individual pays for out-of-pocket costs such as deductibles, coinsurance and copayment.
 They are available for Silver plans purchased through the exchange for individuals with incomes no higher than 250% of the FPL.

-Under PPACA, as of March 23, 2010, health plans can no longer exclude, limit or deny coverage to a child under age 19 solely on the basis of a pre-existing condition.
-Beginning in 2014, insurers providing individual insurance will no longer be able to, in most cases, exclude, limit or deny coverage for any American solely on the basis of a pre-existing condition.
+Beginning in 2014, insurers providing individual insurance are no longer able to, in most cases, exclude, limit or deny coverage for any American solely on the basis of a pre-existing condition.
 There may be some limited situations where a plan has maintained special “grandfathered” status where this limitation would not apply.

 Health insurance plans offered through the exchange or outside of the exchange will offer the same essential health benefits.
 Each plan or insurance company may add items or services to these minimum essential benefits and may vary the hospitals and doctors that are part of the network so it is important to compare plans.

 Because there are no longer any restrictions on coverage for pre-existing conditions, coverage is generally available for purchase only during open enrollment periods.
 The limitation to purchase coverage during open enrollment is a mechanism to avoid “adverse selection” and is needed to help keep health insurance premiums more affordable.
 Adverse selection occurs when someone can purchase insurance only after they know that they need it.

 The open enrollment period for coverage to be effective is established each year.
 Here is the link to the most current open enrollment deadline.